First published 20/02/2020

 FSB Insurance Service is a member of BIBA (British Insurance Brokers Association) who are lobbying for insurers to take an understanding view on the changes in situation for many business owners, to ensure that cover is available and changes in premium are minimal.

-The Association of British Insurers (ABI) has released a statement in response to recent statements by the Chancellor:
+The Association of British Insurers (ABI) released a statement on 29th April in response to statements by the Chancellor:

 “Irrespective of whether or not the Government order closure of a business, the vast majority of firms won’t have purchased cover that will enable them to claim on their insurance to compensate for their business being closed by the Coronavirus.”